adnan-sami-dev/Gas-Prices-vs-GDP-per-capita/README.md

 # Analysis :

-Finally, for finding the strength of the correlation, I caluclated the correlation coefficient for GDP per capita and price differences and got a value of about -0.598, which shows a moderately strong negative correlation.
+Finally, for finding the strength of the correlation, I calculated the correlation coefficient for GDP per capita and price differences and got a value of about -0.598, which shows a strong negative correlation.

 So, gas prices seem to be higher in countries whith higher GDP per capita and vice versa.